Live Nation (LYV)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Over the last few years, Live Nation’s ROIC has increased.
-This is a good sign, but we recognize its lack of profitable growth during the COVID era was the primary reason for the change.
+This is a great sign when paired with its already strong returns, but we also recognize its lack of profitable growth during the COVID era was the primary reason for the change.

 10. Balance Sheet Assessment

-11. Key Takeaways from Live Nation’s Q1 Results
+11. Key Takeaways from Live Nation’s Q3 Results

-We were impressed by how significantly Live Nation blew past analysts’ EPS expectations this quarter.
-On the other hand, its revenue fell short of Wall Street’s estimates.
+We were impressed by how significantly Live Nation blew past analysts’ adjusted operating income expectations this quarter.
+On the other hand, its EPS missed and its EBITDA fell short of Wall Street’s estimates.
 Overall, this quarter could have been better.
-The stock remained flat at $131.20 immediately following the results.
+The stock traded down 5.6% to $142.37 immediately following the results.

 12. Is Now The Time To Buy Live Nation?